National Gallery of Art in Ottawa: Architecture

 The National Gallery offers free entry for the person accompanying a person with a disability.
 For tickets please call 1-800-319-ARTS (2787).

-In addition, the National Gallery offers free entry for everyone every Thursday from 17.00 p.m. to 20.00 p.m.
-Tickets are not required.
+In addition, the National Gallery offers free entry to everyone every Thursday from 17.00pm to 20.00pm.
+No tickets are required.
+Visitors can also enjoy free art tours and activities during this time.

 How much is admission to the National Gallery of Art in Ottawa?